Pentatonix: The World Tour: Background and development

 On February 7, 2019, the group announced they were going on a world tour.
 Dates were first announced for North America.
 Rachel Platten was announced as the opening act.
-On March 10, 2020, the group announced the European leg was postponed to May 1, 2023, amid the ongoing coronavirus pandemic.
+On March 10, 2020, the group announced the European leg was postponed to May 1, 2023, amid the coronavirus pandemic.

 Set list

-This set list is from the concert on March 06, 2023, at the Star Vista in Singapore.
+This set list is from the concert on May 22, 2023 at the MidFlorida Credit Union in Tampa Bay, Florida.
 It is not intended to represent all shows from the tour.